batman-nair/Shadow-Parser/README.md

 ## General Flow

+Main flow of the program is in `main.cc` inside the src folder

  1. Get Grammar from file
  2. Pass Grammar to Parser for building
      - Errors like ShiftReduceException or ReduceReduceException may be raised
- 3. Input is given to the ParseTable to check if it satisfies the grammar
+ 3. Input is given to the Parser to check if it satisfies the grammar
  4. Output is given according to whether the given string is accepted or not

+## Building

+ - Run `make` in the root directory to build the project, object files go inside the build directory
+ - Generates a final binary in the root directory `shadow-parser`
+ - `make clean` removes all build files and cleans up the project

 ## Grammar
 The Grammar file will be of the format